ModDota/moddota.github.io/_articles/assets/particles/volcano-particle.md

 ---

-I hope this isn't too much of a mess to reproduce and there's useful pieces of information hidden in between my random rambling :puppeyface:
+I hope this isn't too much of a mess to reproduce and there are useful pieces of information hidden in between the rambling.

-If I missed something or there's any doubts or suggestions just bombard this thread with them, I'll be glad to answer and learn from the mistakes I constantly do while modding particles.
+If you find any issues or have suggestions, feel free to contribute to this article.